Norwegian Sky accidents and incidents

 |17 April 2009||Crew / Passenger Deaths|

 (overboard) On April 17, 2009, at ~3 am, a 39-year-old male passenger fell overboard.
-When the incident occurred, the ship was approx 60 ml / 100 km north of Nassau Bahamas on 3-day cruise from homeport Miami.
+When the incident occurred, the ship was approx 60 ml / 100 km north of Nassau Bahamas on a 3-day cruise from homeport Miami.
 Passengers witnessed the man jumping in the water.

 |February 2005||Sea Pollution|

 (Pride of Aloha) In February 2005, the NLC America-operated ship was reported for water pollution in Hawaii (USA).
-The vessel discharged ~70 tons of treated waste water into Honolulu Harbor, thus violating the company's agreement with Hawaii.
-It allows vessels such discharges when they are located at least 1 ml / 1,6 km away from coast and while navigating at min speed 10 mph / 11 kph.
+The vessel discharged ~70 tons of treated wastewater into Honolulu Harbor, thus violating the company's agreement with Hawaii.
+It allows vessels such discharges when they are located at least 1 ml / 1,6 km away from the coast and while navigating at min speed 10 mph / 11 kph.

 |28 August 2004||Other Incidents|

 (Pride of Aloha) On August 28, 2004, the NLC America-operated ship was reported for issues with the cabin service, onboard cleanliness and product quality.
-As compensation, all passengers received 50% gratuity refund.
+As compensation, all passengers received a 50% gratuity refund.
 Future NCL cruise booking discount was offered to past passengers only.

 |May 2003||Cruise Illness / Norovirus Outbreaks|